-Formaldehyde, one of the most common VOCs, is a colourless gas with an acrid (sharp and bitter) smell.
+Many products commonly found in our homes release VOCs through off gassing.
+For example, formaldehyde, one of the most common VOCs, is a colourless gas with an acrid (sharp and bitter) smell.
 It is common in many building materials such as plywood, particleboard and glues.
-Formaldehyde can also be found in some drapes and fabrics and in certain types of foam insulation.
+Formaldehyde can also be found in some drapes and fabrics, and in certain types of foam insulation.

-Other sources of VOCs include the burning of fuels such as gas, wood and kerosene and tobacco products.
-VOCs can also come from personal care products such as perfume and hair spray, cleaning agents, dry cleaning fluid, paints, lacquers, varnishes, hobby supplies and from copying and printing machines.
+Other indoor sources of VOCs include:

+- The burning of fuels such as natural gas, wood and kerosene

+- Tobacco products

+- Personal care products such as perfume and hair spray

+- Candles and incense

+- Cleaning agents and air fresheners

+- Dry cleaning fluid

+- Paints, lacquers, varnishes and hobby supplies

+- Copying and printing machines

+- Vehicle exhaust infiltrating from attached garages

 VOCs can be released from products during use and even in storage.
-However, the amount of VOCs emitted from products tends to decrease as the product ages.
+However, the amounts of VOCs emitted from products tend to decrease as the product ages.